 7.3.1 Levels of courses.
-Except for a certain number of courses at the 3000-level that are allowed to Option II students, Th.M. students take courses at the advanced degree level.
-There are three types of advanced degree courses. (a) Courses numbered in the 5000s, usually called "5000-level courses," are regularly scheduled on the TST timetable and are intended exclusively for advanced degree students.
+M.A. students take five courses at the 1000-level (basic degree courses) and the remainder at the advanced degree level.
+There are three types of advanced degree courses. (a) Courses numbered in the 5000s, usually called 5000-level courses, are regularly scheduled on the TST timetable and are intended exclusively for advanced degree students.
 Only in cases of exceptional ability and academic background in the area will a basic degree student be allowed to register for a 5000-level course, and then only with the written permission of the instructor, the student's Basic Degree Director and the TST Advanced Degree Director.
 If accepted into a 5000-level course basic degree students must complete the advanced level requirements of the course and will be graded on the same basis as advanced degree students in the class.
 In the Pastoral Department certain 5000-level courses may be expanded to three hours per week, with basic degree students included in the first two-hour session (in which they will register for a 3000-level credit).
 The purpose of this arrangement is to offer a laboratory setting for the discipline and for lessons in pastoral pedagogy. (b) 6000-level courses are regularly scheduled on the TST timetable, but may include, and usually will include, basic degree students who are fulfilling lesser requirements for a 3000-level credit.
 In exceptional cases a basic degree student may be allowed to register for a 6000-level course, with the written permission of the instructor and the student's Basic Degree Director.
-If accepted into a 6000-level course basic degree students must complete the advanced level requirements of the course and will be graded on the same basis as advanced degree students in the class. (c) 7000-level courses are reading and research courses at the advanced degree level.
-Such courses are not a standard part of the curriculum and professors are not required to supervise them; each 7000-level course must be individually reported to the department concerned and, in some departments, must also be individually approved.
+If accepted into a 6000level course basic degree students must complete the advanced level requirements of the course and will be graded on the same basis as advanced degree students in the class. (c) 7000-level courses are reading and research courses at the advanced degree level.
+Such courses are not a standard part of the curriculum and professors are not required to supervise them; each 7000level course must be individually reported to the department concerned and, in some departments, must also be individually approved.
 A 7000-level course requires work equivalent to that of a 5000-level or 6000-level course.

-- 7.3.2 Course scheduling.
-Regularly scheduled (5000-level and 6000-level) courses meet for two hours a week during the trimester for a total of fourteen or fifteen weeks including reading week and examination week (except for the three-hour courses in the Pastoral Department described in the previous paragraph). - 7.3.3 Course load.
-A full-time course load for a Th.M. student is three courses a trimester.
-Each trimester course should require from the student the equivalent of at least one month's full-time work.
+7.3.2 Course scheduling.
+Regularly scheduled (5000-level and 6000-level) courses meet for two hours a week during the trimester for a total of fourteen or fifteen weeks including reading week and examination week (except for the three-hour courses in the Pastoral

+Department described in the previous paragraph).